brewster1134/atrackt/README.md

 Atrackt.track({ foo: 'bar' })
 ```

-If you add new elements to your page (and are not using liveQuery) you may need to re-scan the dom to re-bind those elements.
+Call `refresh` If you add new elements to your page you may need to re-scan the dom to re-bind those elements.

 ```coffee
 Atrackt.refresh()